ShylaEarl/MediaJunction-Encyclopedia/README.md

 ## Deliverables:
 - [X] Link to GitHub repository.
-- [ ] Link to project hosted on GitHub pages (https://pages.github.com/) or other hosting service.
+- [X] Link to project hosted on GitHub pages (https://pages.github.com/) or other hosting service.

-To see the fully functional site, please visit: [DEPLOYED VERSION OF APP](www.heroku.com)

 ## Built With